List of Russian generals killed during the Russo-Ukrainian war (2022–present): Analysis

 The Russian military is top-heavy, with generals playing a larger role in day-to-day operations than in other militaries.
 Russian battalion commanders were given more authority only three years before the invasion.
 According to analysts and Western officials, Russia had deployed approximately 20 general officers to Ukraine.
 Michael McFaul, former U.S. ambassador to Russia, described the number of Russian generals killed as "a shocking number", while General David Petraeus, the former director of the CIA and commander of Coalition troops in Iraq, remarked that it is "very uncommon" for so many generals to be killed and that the Ukrainian military was "picking them off left and right".
 The Washington Post stated that generals were "killed at a rate not seen since World War II".

 The deaths of Russian officers on the front line have been attributed to a number of Russian vulnerabilities in Ukraine, including the use of unsecured communications and the movement of officers to the front line to boost flagging morale and address discipline issues, such as looting.
 The use of unsecured phones has been attributed to the failure of Russia's secure telephone technology system, Era.
 In March 2022, two American military officials told The New York Times that Russian generals in Ukraine frequently had conversations on unsecured phones and radios, and that in at least one instance, a general and his staff were killed after the Ukrainians intercepted a call, geolocated it, and attacked the location.
 The New York Times also reported that U.S. intelligence has provided real-time intelligence to help the Ukrainian military target Russian generals.

 The loss of general officers exceeds those of the Second Chechen War, in which Russia lost ten generals.

 List

-Russia has confirmed the death of twelve generals.
-Ukraine has claimed the deaths of six additional generals, two of whom have not been named, (Note: On 23 April 2022, Ukraine's Ministry of Defence claimed a strike on a Russian 49th Combined Arms Army command post in Russian-controlled Kherson Oblast killed two generals and critically injured one.) which Russia has neither confirmed nor denied.
+Russia has confirmed the death of 16 generals.
+Ukraine has claimed the deaths of seven additional generals, two of whom have not been named, (Note: On 23 April 2022, Ukraine's Ministry of Defence claimed a strike on a Russian 49th Combined Arms Army command post in Russian-controlled Kherson Oblast killed two generals and critically injured one.) which Russia has neither confirmed nor denied.